robkinyon/dbix-class/docs/what_is_resultset.markdown

 # Extending the ResultSet #

-Each Result class has a corresponding ResultSet class.
+Each Row class has a corresponding ResultSet class.
 You are encouraged to add methods to this class to make your life easier.
 For example, you might have a search you often apply to resultsets in a specific part of your application.
 This search could be quite complex, spanning several lines.
 Instead of peppering it all over the place, it's much better to put it in one place.
 Then, you can apply that search to a given resultset very simply.